sajalrs/SimplifyEditor/README.md

 To no one's surprise nursery rhymes mostly contain common words
 </p>
 On the front end, the android application makes requests to the REST API as words are typed and highlights the word if its frequency is lower than a predefined constant.
 Future iterations of the app can have a slider to determine the level of complexity of these words.
-The android application uses the Retrofit library to make the api calls and gson to convert the JSON objects into Kotlin data class objects.
+The application follows the Model View Controller architecture.
+It uses the Retrofit library to make the api calls and gson to convert the JSON objects into Kotlin data class objects.
 </br>
 </br>